Help & FAQ

-Unfortunately, no. All funded projects will be part of a peer-learning network, which will convene during the 2022-23 school year.
+Unfortunately, no. All funded projects will be part of a peer-learning network, which will convene during the 2024-25 and 2025-26 school years.
 To provide this mutual support and learning, we are unable to accommodate projects that occur outside of this timeline.

 Do you require a project budget or matching funds for the application?